SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 .. image:: ../images/barcode_QR_2x.png
    :align: center

-It would be convenient for an inventory tracking system to be able to store UPC-A barcodes as a tuple of four integers, and QR code barcodes as a string of any length.
+It would be convenient for an inventory tracking system to be able to store UPC barcodes as a tuple of four integers, and QR code barcodes as a string of any length.